LLNL/RAJA/docs/sphinx/user_guide/index.rst

 check out :ref:`getting_started-label`.
 This guide contains information about accessing the RAJA code, building it, and basic RAJA usage.

-If you are completely new to RAJA, please check out the :ref:`RAJA Tutorial`.
+If you are completely new to RAJA, please check out the :ref:`tutorial-label`.
 It contains some discussion of essential C++ concepts and will walk you through a sequence of code examples that illustrate many of the key RAJA features.